Photo of Ilayda Altuntas, Ph.D.

 Dr. Altuntas is a scholar, artist, and educator whose work advances a specialized niche in art education through the study of sound pedagogy, sonic art practices, and listening as methodological inquiry.
 Her research examines how sound shapes awareness, memory, identity, and spatial experience in learning environments.
 She is the founder of Sounding Art Practice as Research (SAPAR), a practice-led methodology that positions sound as both a tool of analysis and a creative medium for exploring place, cultural memory, and embodied knowledge.
 Through SAPAR, Dr. Altuntas contributes a distinctive theoretical and methodological framework to the field, expanding how art education understands sensory experience, environmental perception, and the ethical possibilities of listening.

-She teaches undergraduate teacher-preparation courses and graduate courses in arts-based and sensory ethnographic research methods.
+She teaches undergraduate teacher-preparation courses and graduate courses in arts-based and sensory ethnographic research methods in art education.
 She is the Program Coordinator of the Wildcat Saturday Art School in the Art & Visual Culture Education (AVCE) program at the University of Arizona, where she mentors pre-service teachers and oversees program planning and curriculum development.
 She currently serves as the Chair for the Seminar for Research in Art Education (SRAE) at the National Art Education Association 2025-2027.

 Dr. Altuntas’ research has been published in NAEA News; the International Review of Qualitative Research (IRQR), and the International Journal of Arts-Based Educational Research (iJABER) , reflecting her ongoing contributions to sound-based inquiry in the art education field.